Matt

 2. Hanging Baskets: Suspend colorful blooms or trailing plants from hooks or beams, adding vertical interest.

-3. Window Boxes: Brighten up your home’s exterior and add a touch of nature with vibrant flowers or herbs.
+3. Window Boxes: Brighten up your home’s exterior with vibrant flowers or herbs.

 4. Tiered Planters: Stack planters of varying heights to create visual interest and maximize growing space.